SAP-samples/teched2023-DA285v/exercises/ex4/README.md

 ![](images/center_descr.png)

-Finally, we ceate a SQL viewfor visualization which combines the grid polygons, the cluster assignment, and the descriptions.
+Next, let's ceate a SQL view for visualization which combines the grid polygons, the cluster assignment, and the descriptions.

 ```SQL
 -- Generate a result view for visualization